-So privacy is important thing as a data protection.
+So privacy is an important thing as a data protection.

 Hidden/encrypted files as a “partition of the flash drive”

-Virtual volumes offered by TryeCrypt and Rohos Disk are the best choice but they don’t work on guest PCs (without admin rights to install virtual disk driver).
+Virtual volumes offered by TrueCrypt and Rohos Disk are the best choice, but they don’t work on guest PCs (without admin rights to install virtual disk driver).

-ZIP, RAR files are possible solution but they could display file-names and folders even without password.
+ZIP, RAR files are a possible solution, but they could display file-names and folders even without password.
 There are many limitations like: you cannot protect big files, you cannot use applications.
 They could encrypt data to temp folder.

 The only solution here is to use totally Encrypted Drives like IronKey or Rohos Disk Browser with file virtualization feature.